innocent - the blender

 Further to this, a focus on the reduction of water usage within the factory led to the implementation of a revolutionary line cleaning technology called FluiVac, which helps save an estimated 81,000 litres of water every single day.

-The sustainability standards implemented within the blender means innocent is targeting both BREEAM and WELL certification, in addition to positively contributing towards its B Corp certification.
+The sustainability standards implemented within the blender means innocent is targeting both BREEAM and WELL certifications, you can read the full report here.
+This is in addition to positively contributing towards its B Corp certification.

 The partnership between IFP and innocent is a leading example of how a holistic approach to integrating sustainability within factory design can create positive change in the food and drink manufacturing sector.